RadimCajzl/udacity-metrics-dashboard/README.md

 ![App dashboard 24h](answer-img/app-dashboard-30min.png)

 ## Tracing our Flask App
-*TODO: We will create a Jaeger span to measure the processes on the backend.
+*We will create a Jaeger span to measure the processes on the backend.
 Once you fill in the span, provide a screenshot of it here.
 Also provide a (screenshot) sample Python file containing a trace and span code used to perform Jaeger traces on the backend service.*

 To add telemetry, we implemented a similar solution as described on [CNCF blog](https://www.cncf.io/blog/2022/04/22/).
 Jaeger exports are handled by `opentelemetry.instrumentation.flask.FlaskInstrumentor`, as described in